PandoraMedia/scooch/docs/getting_started/existing_codebase.rst

     ...

 This will create a single configurable class that is currently isolated to it's own inheritance hierarchy.
-Perhaps you want to create a range of `Loss` functions, some custom and some derived from a third party, that will be selectable in your `config.yaml` like any other Scooch type.
+Perhaps you want to create a range of :code:`Loss` functions, some custom and some derived from a third party, that will be selectable in your :code:`config.yaml` like any other Scooch type.
 Scooch can do this through multiple inheritence, by adding a user defined Scooch base class to each :code:`congigurize`\ d third party class:

 For example, to add all keras loss functions to our Scooch hierarchy we could do the following: